-If you prefer personal attention or customized workshops, you can always ask for private lessons for Flamenco Dance or Cante.
+If you prefer personal attention or a customized workshop, you can request private lessons in both Dance and Cante.

 6.30 – 7.30 pm